Ad Dawhah al Jadidah: Transport

 Major roads that run through the district are Ahmed Bin Mohammed Bin Thani Street, Airport Street, Rawdat Al Khail Street and B Ring Road.

 Doha Metro

 Entrance to Al Doha Al Jadeeda station.

-The underground Al Doha Al Jadeeda station currently serves the Red Line of the Doha Metro.
+The underground Al Doha Al Jadeda station currently serves the Red Line of the Doha Metro.
 As part of the metro's Phase 1, the station was inaugurated on 8 May, 2019, along with all other Red Line stations.
 It is located at the intersection of B Ring Road and Airport Street.

 Among the station's facilities are a Commercial Bank ATM, a prayer room and restrooms.
 Nearby landmarks within walking distance include the Crowne Plaza, Holiday Inn and Concorde Hotel.
 There are a total of four metrolinks, which is the Doha Metro's feeder bus network, servicing the station: